rsasaki0109/lidar_undistortion/README.md

 lidar_undisrtoriton
 ====

-header-only program of 3d lidar undistortion using 9-axis imu separated from [LeGO-LOAM](https://github.com/RobustFieldAutonomyLab/LeGO-LOAM).
+A header-only program of 3d lidar undistortion using 9-axis imu. separated from [LeGO-LOAM](https://github.com/RobustFieldAutonomyLab/LeGO-LOAM).
 The assumption is that the IMU center and the LIDAR center are aligned.
 ## how to use